Palate Expansion

 3 15

-However, this natural upper jawbone expansion depends on jaw muscle forces, and the forces we apply with our jaw muscles have changed radically in the last couple of centuries due to our soft food diets.
-As a result, in modern humans, many upper jawbones do not fully expand and remain narrow.
+However, this natural upper jawbone expansion depends on bite forces, and the forces we apply with our jaw muscles have diminished radically in the last couple of centuries.
+Our jaw muscles are about half as strong as they were just a couple of hundred years ago before liquids and processed foods came to provide most of our nutrition.
+As a result, many upper jawbones do not receive enough bite forces to fully expand.
 Instead of growing wide enough to fit around the tongue, they only grow wide enough to fit around the thumb or a pacifier.
+The same narrow upper jawbones can be produced in monkeys and other animals by just softening their diets.

-MOUTH BREATHING - causes significant health problems.
+Mouth breathing causes significant health problems.
 It prevents the nose from moistening, filtering, and warming the air before it hits the throat - making mouth breathers prone to upper respiratory problems.
-It prevents the release from the paranasal sinuses of nitric oxide; which has antibacterial properties, a vasodilating effect, and a role in endothelial health.
-It also impairs the effectiveness of respiration, because the nose acts like a little lung.
+It prevents the release from the paranasal sinuses of nitric oxide into the lungs; which has antibacterial properties, a vasodilating effect, and a role in endothelial health.
+Mouth breathing also impairs the effectiveness of respiration, because the nose acts like a little lung.
 In one study, volunteers who wore nose clips to force mouth breathing for a couple of hours developed lowered arterial oxygen levels.
 Sleep studies show that mouth breathing increases airway resistance and decreases sleep quality.

-Mouth breathing also sustains itself by the way it alters facial growth.
-Mouth breathing lowers mandibular posture to create space for an oral airway passage, which causes vertical instead of horizontal facial growth, which prevents the nose from growing wide enough to allow normal nasal breathing.
-In monkeys forced to mouth breathe by experimentally plugging their nostrils, the mandible grows straight downward, resulting in a long narrow face.
-In humans forced to mouth breathe by an insufficient nasal airway, the mandible grows by rotating down and back, resulting in a long, narrow, and retrusive face (recessed chin).
+Mouth breathing sustains itself by the way it alters facial growth.
+Lowering mandibular posture to create space for an oral airway passage causes vertical instead of horizontal facial growth, which prevents the nose from growing wide enough to allow normal nasal breathing.
+In monkeys forced to mouth breathe by experimentally plugging their nostrils, lowering the mandible to create an oral airway passage made it grow straight downward, resulting in a long narrow faces.
+In humans, lowering the mandible also rotates it backward, so lowering the mandible to create an oral airway passage results in a long, narrow, and retrusive face (recessed chin).

-Expansive forces can increase the cross-sectional width of the palate, however they also push on the teeth, which tips those teeth to an extent that depends on the mechanics used to provide the forces.
-Bent wire appliances, such as quad helix appliances, bionators, Crozats, and ALF (advanced lightwire functional) appliances; employ a framework of wires and springs soldered to metal bands; and they can be relatively unobtrusive; but they tend to do more tipping of teeth and less expansion of the bones.
+Pushing on the teeth to expand the palate and upper jawbone can increase the size of the nasal cavity, however it also tips those teeth to an extent that depends on the mechanics used to provide the forces.
+Bent wire appliances, such as quad helix appliances, bionators, Crozats, and ALF (advanced lightwire functional) appliances tend to do more tipping of teeth and less expansion of the bones.
 Expansion screw appliances; such as Schwartz, Haas, Biobloc, Homeoblock, DNA, RNA, and Hyrax appliances; employ a powerful turnbuckle which can significantly move the maxillary bones, but they still cause some tipping of teeth.
-Recently some orthodontists have been using fixed (glued in) palate expanders with TADs (temporary anchorage devices), which are tiny lag screws temporarily implanted in the palate, to minimize tipping of the teeth.
+Recently some orthodontists have been using fixed (glued in) palate expanders with TADs (temporary anchorage devices), which are tiny lag screws temporarily implanted in the palate, to maximize movement of the bones and minimize the tipping of the teeth.

-OUR PALATE EXPANSION APPLIANCES are traditional expansion screw appliances that we have redesigned for adults by using a thin metal expansion framework and avoiding bulk in the front of the palate where it would interfere with tongue posture and speech.
+OUR PALATE EXPANSION APPLIANCES are traditional expansion screw appliances that have a thin metal expansion framework and avoid bulk in the front of the palate, where it would interfere with tongue posture and speech.
 Whether finger springs or orthopedic inclines are added depends on patient needs.
-Our fee is $2,000 for the basic expansion screw appliance.
-If more widening or further tooth straightening is needed, a second stage of expansion can be made for half price.
-At the end of treatment, you'll need to wear a retainer at night on a long-term basis.
-That retainer can have various orthopedic features, like a front flat bite plate, and also various orthodontic features, like minor tooth straightening with clear aligners.

 _DSC4397.png DSC_4490.jpeg

-Although the palate expansion devices usually come with instructions to perform two turns weekly, we recommend making frequent turns that are as small as possible, because light steady forces shape bones.
+Although palate expansion devices usually come with instructions to perform two turns weekly, we recommend making frequent turns that are as small as possible, because light steady forces shape bones.
 If the expansion produces pain, you are going too fast and triggering localized inflammation, which prevents smooth remodeling of bone.
-You can take your appliance out for meals and important social functions, but it cannot be worn only at night unless the bite is very flat or continually adjusted to fit the expansion, because the interdigitation of upper and lower teeth will shift the palatal bones back to their pre-treatment positions every day.
+You can take your appliance out for meals and important social functions, but it cannot be worn only at night, unless the bite is very flat or continually adjusted to fit the expansion; because the interdigitation of upper and lower teeth will return the palatal bones to their pre-treatment positions every day, especially when chewing.

 COMBINING PALATE EXPANSION WITH A SLEEP APNEA APPLIANCE - When a patient has both a narrow palate and obstructive sleep apnea, we can combine treatment for sleep apnea with palate expansion by using an upper palate expansion appliance to which the telescopic components and the lower member of the mandibular advancement appliance can be added every night.
 The process requires dexterity, but most people have no trouble with it.

-GAPS BETWEEN TEETH - can result from palate widening.
-If the teeth were crowded before treatment due to insufficient space, simply straightening the teeth can close the gaps and align the teeth into a structural arch, which is incompressible and thereby helps retain the expansion.
-In people with some front teeth that are unusually narrow, the gaps can be shifted to the sides of those teeth and then closed by widening those teeth using composite resin or porcelain veneers.
+GAPS BETWEEN TEETH - result from palate widening.
+If the teeth were crowded before treatment, simply straightening the teeth can close the gaps and align the teeth.
+In people with front teeth that are unusually narrow, the gaps can be shifted to the sides of those teeth and then closed by widening those teeth using composite resin or porcelain veneers.

-Stabilizing the natural bite may or may not require directly treating the lower teeth.
-The lower dental arch is generally V shaped, and it typically advances along with any kind of TMJ treatment, thereby bringing a wider part of the lower dentition opposite the directly widening part of the upper dentition can maintain bite stability.
-However, if the teeth are steeply interdigitated, any change in their relative positions can cause uncomfortable collisions between opposing teeth.
-In such cases, flattening the steeply interdigitated teeth slightly by either reducing the steepest cusps (mountain peaks) or temporarily bonding composite resin into the deepest valleys can greatly facilitate treatment.
+THE LOWER TEETH - Stabilizing the natural bite to retain the palate expansion may or may not require directly treating the lower teeth.
+The lower dental arch is generally V shaped, and it typically advances along with any kind of TMJ treatment, thereby bringing a wider part of the lower dentition opposite the directly widening part of the upper dentition, which can maintain bite stability.
+However, if the upper and lower teeth are steeply interdigitated, any change in their relative positions can cause uncomfortable collisions between opposing teeth.
+In such cases, flattening the steeply interdigitated teeth slightly by either reducing the steepest cusps (mountain peaks) or shallowing the deepest valleys with composite resin can greatly facilitate treatment and post-treatment stabilization.

-If flattening is not an option, the lower teeth may need to be uprighted to recreate a steep interdigitation.
-In most cases, the lower teeth were tipped inward to interdigitate with narrow upper teeth anyway.
-The lower teeth can be uprighted during palate expansion by making the palatal expander include flanges that reach down along side the inner edges of the lower teeth, or they can be uprighted after palate expansion by wearing a small unobtrusive removeable "spring" type of appliance, a series of clear aligners, or by pulling individual pairs of teeth into proper alignment using orthodontic elastics attached to tiny buttons temporarily glued to the sides of the involved teeth.
+If those dental remedies are not an option, the lower teeth may need to be uprighted to recreate a good interdigitation.
+In most cases, the lower teeth were tipped inward to interdigitate with narrow upper teeth anyway, and they can be uprighted during palate expansion by making the palatal expander include flanges that reach down along side the inner edges of the lower teeth, or they can be uprighted after palate expansion by wearing a small unobtrusive removeable "spring" type of appliance, a series of clear aligners, or by pulling individual pairs of teeth into proper alignment using orthodontic elastics attached to tiny buttons temporarily glued to the sides of the involved teeth.